-Hebrews 10:19-20 "we have boldness in the entrance of the holy place by the blood of Yeshua.
-And the way of The Life who made us new is now within the veil which is his flesh" (ABPE) This Aramaic translation retains the name Yeshua which is what Jesus would have been called by his peers.
-The veil has multiple meanings.
-In the Israelite tabernacle, it separates priests from God.
-At Jesus' death the temple veil was rent, just as His own flesh was torn for us.
-The veil symbolizes Jesus' body, as it becomes the means for humanity to enter into the presence of God.
-Paul's order and imagery speaks of repenting, making covenants, and taking on the name, blood, and signs of Christ through receiving His redeeming atonement, in order to pass into the Most Holy Place to commune with God.
+Heb 10:19-20 (ABPE). "we have boldness in the entrance of the holy place by the blood of Yeshua.
+And the way of The Life who made us new is now within the veil which is his flesh."
+This Aramaic translation retains the name Yeshua, which is what Jesus would have been called by His peers.
+The veil has multiple symbolic meanings.
+In the Israelite tabernacle, it separated priests from God.
+At Jesus's death the temple veil was rent, just as His own flesh was torn for us.
+The veil symbolizes Jesus's body, as it becomes the means for humanity to enter into the presence of God.
+Paul's imagery speaks of repenting, making covenants, and taking on the name, blood, and signs of Christ through receiving His redeeming Atonement in order to pass into the Most Holy Place to commune with God.

-Hebrews 10:22-23 "Let us approach [the veil] with a true heart and the confidence of faith . . . having bathed our bodies in pure water, And let us grasp firmly . . . for he who has promised us is faithful" (ABPE) Continuing at the point of the veil, Paul admonishes the saints who have been washed, and spiritually cleansed to "draw near" (KJV) to those promises.
-Paul offers all worthy Christian saints the opportunity to walk the path that only the one anointed high priest did once a year in Judaism.
-He invites all washed and "purified/sprinkled" (JB200/KJV) saints to "hold fast" through faith in His name to pass through the veil to the Most Holy Place, and commune with God.
+Heb 10:22-23 (ABPE).
+"Let us approach [the veil] therefore with a true heart and the confidence of faith . . . having bathed our bodies in pure water; And let us grasp firmly . . . for he who has promised us is faithful."
+Continuing at the point of the veil, Paul admonishes the Saints who have been washed and spiritually cleansed to "draw near" (KJV) to those promises.
+Paul offers all worthy Christian Saints the opportunity to walk the path that only the one anointed high priest walked once a year in Judaism.
+He invites all washed and purified Saints to hold fast through faith in His name to pass through the veil to the Most Holy Place and commune with God.
 We can trust in God's promises.